 This course provides a foundation in computer science for a student who does not have prior programming experience.
 It provides sufficient support to permit a student to continue in the major program.
 Topics include an introduction to the algorithm and program development process using a high-level structured programming language and the department’s computing facilities.
 Supervised hands-on experience provided.
 May not be taken for graded credit after passing any Computer Science course numbered 220 or higher.

 Designed to prepare beginning Computer Science majors for advanced study by emphasizing the components of Discrete Mathematics especially related to Computer Science.
-An introduction to topics which may include number systems, logic, methods of proof, counting techniques, mathematical induction, sets, relations, functions, matrices, graphs and trees.
+Topics include systems, logic, methods of proof, counting techniques, mathematical induction, sets, relations, functions, vectors, matrices, graphs and trees.

 220 – Computer Programming and Problem Solving (4)